btf-org/flank/README.md

 curl -X "${method}" "${url}"
 ```

-Now it should look something like this:
+Now the page should look something like this:

 ## The decoration API